 Types of Workers’ Compensation Benefits Available

-Additionally, Permanent Impairment and Disfigurement benefits compensate you for lasting disabilities or visible scars that affect your life or career.
+For long-term effects, Permanent Impairment and Disfigurement benefits provide compensation for lasting disabilities or visible scars that may affect your daily life, confidence, or career opportunities.

 Medical Treatment Coverage